isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prune-shrubs-in-your-yard/index.md

 The timing of pruning is paramount and largely depends on the shrub's flowering habit and the type of pruning being performed.
 Making cuts at the wrong time can significantly reduce flowering or even damage the plant.

 * **For Health (Dead, Damaged, Diseased Wood): ** This type of pruning can be done **anytime of year**.
-It's always beneficial to remove compromised branches as soon as they are identified. * **For Spring
-- Flowering Shrubs (Bloom on Old Wood): ** Prune these shrubs **immediately after they finish flowering in spring or early summer**.
+It's always beneficial to remove compromised branches as soon as they are identified. * **For Spring-Flowering Shrubs (Bloom on Old Wood): ** Prune these shrubs **immediately after they finish flowering in spring or early summer**.
 Examples include Forsythia, Lilac, Rhododendron, Azalea, Weigela, and some Hydrangeas (e. g. , Bigleaf).

-Pruning before they flower in spring would remove the very buds that produce blooms. * **For Summer
-- Flowering Shrubs (Bloom on New Wood): ** Prune these shrubs in **late winter or early spring** before new growth begins.
+Pruning before they flower in spring would remove the very buds that produce blooms. * **For Summer-Flowering Shrubs (Bloom on New Wood): ** Prune these shrubs in **late winter or early spring** before new growth begins.
 This encourages vigorous new growth that will produce flowers later in the season.

 Examples include Panicle Hydrangea (*Hydrangea paniculata*), Smooth Hydrangea (*Hydrangea arborescens*), Rose of Sharon, Spirea (some varieties), and many deciduous Roses.

-* **For Deciduous Shrubs Grown for Foliage/Structure (Non
-- Flowering or Insignificant Flowers): ** Prune these in **late winter or early spring** while they are dormant.
+* **For Deciduous Shrubs Grown for Foliage/Structure (Non-Flowering or Insignificant Flowers): ** Prune these in **late winter or early spring** while they are dormant.
 This allows you to see the plant's structure clearly and encourages a flush of new growth in spring.
 Examples include Barberry, Boxwood (for shaping), some Dogwood varieties (for colorful stems), and Ninebark.

 * **For Evergreens (Conifers and Broadleaf): ** * **Conifers (e. g. , Junipers, Arborvitae, Cypress): ** Prune lightly in **late winter/early spring** or **early summer** after their initial growth spurt.
 Avoid cutting into old wood on many conifers, as they often won't regenerate from it.
 Limit major structural pruning.